-I have worked at Marklund for 11 years.
+I have worked at Marklund for many years.
 I feel lucky and blessed that I work for an organization that cares so much for the Marklund residents.
 Working at Marklund has helped put life into perspective.
-The Marklund clients are actually my teachers.
+The Marklund residents are actually my teachers.
 They teach me every day what life is really about, to appreciate and cherish the small things.
 I have the opportunity to create some pretty amazing memories with these clients.
-The positive energy that is radiated from our clients and the dedicated staff is truly inspiring.
+The positive energy that is radiated from our residents and the dedicated staff is truly inspiring.
 I stay at Marklund because it truly is my extended family.

 I am very happy and honored to be working for the Marklund organization.
-Working for Marklund for 4 1/2 years has given me a fulfilling motivation to be there and be available to provide our clients (whom are all angels) the skilled care that they need and deserve to have.
+Working for Marklund has given me a fulfilling motivation to be there and be available to provide our residents (whom are all angels) the skilled care that they need and deserve to have.
 Angela Harrison, Therapy Aide/CNA

 Heather Graves, Chief Development Officer